 Khem Guragain is a doctoral candidate in English at York University.
-He received his MA in English from Tribhuvan University and MA in Literatures of Modernity from Ryerson University.
-He taught graduate courses on non-Western literatures and Postcolonial literatures, and undergraduate courses on creative writing, communications, and non-fiction at Tribhuvan University.
-He specializes in Postcolonial Literature, Dalit/Adivasi/indigenous literature and diaspora literature, with a particular attention to South Asia.
+He received his first MA in English from Tribhuvan University, and second MA in Literatures of Modernity from Ryerson University.
+He taught graduate courses on Non-Western literatures and Postcolonial literatures, and undergraduate courses on creative writing, communications and non-fiction at Tribhuvan University.
+He seeks to investigate the complexities of Hinduism, caste/class and subaltern, and examine how they are intertwined and convoluted in South Asian literature, broadly speaking.

 - “Adivasis at the Crossroads: Rhetoric of ‘Anti-Nationalism’ and the Narrative of Subaltern Subjectivity.”
 Subcontinental Drift: Nation, Narration, and Innovation, MLA Conference (Chicago 2019).